multycloud/multy-docs/docs/how-it-works.md

 # How It Works

-Multy works by deploying your infrastructure in your specified cloud provider based on the credentials you provide.
+Multy works by deploying infrastructure in your specified cloud provider based on the credentials you provide.
 Multy translates its cloud agnostic resources into the respective cloud specific resources.

-As an example, let's look at a Multy `virtual_network` resource using the [Multy's Terraform Provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs):
+As an example, let's look at a Multy `virtual_network` resource using the [Multy Terraform Provider](https://registry.terraform.io/providers/multycloud/multy/latest/docs):

 ```hcl
 resource "multy_virtual_network" "vn" {